Meet the Board

 Patrick was for over 20 years Artistic Director of the Nuffield Theatre Southampton, where the programme included major classics as well as new writing and British premieres of foreign work.
 He won the Theatre Managers’ Association award for Best Director for Shakespeare’s MUCH ADO ABOUT NOTHING and a new play by Claire Tomalin, THE WINTER WIFE.
 Previous Artistic Directorships include the Redgrave Theatre, Farnham and The Lyric Theatre Belfast, where he produced and directed many new plays about the political situation.
 His productions have been seen several times in the West End and on the Fringe (both London and Edinburgh), as well as extensively on tour throughout the UK and abroad (USA, Canada, France, Australia, South Africa…).
 He is currently ‘dramaturg’ responsible for text on KING LEAR at Shakespeare’s Globe, and his own performance piece GROOMED (which won three outstanding theatre awards at the Brighton Fringe in 2016) opens at the Soho Theatre in June of this year.

-Deborah is currently Executive Director at the Theatre Royal Stratford East.
-Previously Deborah was General Manager at the Bush Theatre and Executive Director at Talawa Theatre Company.
+After leaving her position as Executive Director at the Theatre Royal Stratford East, Deborah currently works as a freelance Arts Senior Manager.
+Previously, Deborah was General Manager at the Bush Theatre and Executive Director at Talawa Theatre Company.
 Prior to Talawa, Deborah was the Production Manager at Nottingham Playhouse and Palace Theatre Watford.
 Predating this, Deborah has worked as Stage Manager and Deputy Stage Manager with Theatre Royal Stratford East and a range of touring theatre companies including Graeae Theatre Company.
 Deborah has also taught as Senior Stage Management Tutor on the Stage Management and Technical Theatre Diploma at the London Academy of Music and Dramatic Art.
 Deborah also has a range of experience in Event Management on corporate and public events.
 She has a diploma in Life Coaching and is a certified Prince2 practitioner.
 She has been a board member at the Independent Theatre Council and Shape and is currently a board member at Upswing.

 She is an Associate and the Marketing Manager at Birkett Long.
 Her key responsibilities are creation of the firm’s marketing strategy and ensuring activities feed directly into achieving the firm’s main objectives.
 She runs a team of problem solvers who help their teams identify opportunities and manage the firm’s profile consistently.
 She is an associate member of the Chartered Institute of Marketing and has completed the Professional Diploma in Marketing.